mehtaharsh15/gcalendar/README.md

 4. Add your Client ID and Client Secret in the Gcalendar application: in "Google Calendar>GCalendar Settings"

 5. For each calendar user, create a new calendar account in "Google Calendar>GCalendar Account"
-You should be redirected to a blank page displaying {}
+You should be redirected to a success page

 #### Features